 Stock transfer, direct registration, dividend payments, dividend check replacement, direct deposit of dividends, lost stock certificates replacement, IRS Forms, duplicate Forms 1099-DIV, change of address, account status, and duplicate mailings.

 - FirstEnergy Corp.
 Stock Investment Plan

 Registered shareholders and employees of FirstEnergy Corp. and its subsidiaries may reinvest dividends, make optional purchases of common stock, withdraw and liquidate their shares, arrange for stock certificate safekeeping, access a summary of their account and obtain duplicate investment plan statements.
-You may access the FirstEnergy Corp.
-Stock Investment Plan prospectus and Enrollment Form by clicking here.
+You may access information regarding the FirstEnergy Corp.
+Stock Investment Plan provided by AST by clicking here.

 AST may be contacted as follows:

 New York, NY 10272-2016

 An AST shareholder services representative can be reached at 800-736-3402 between the hours of 8 a.m. and 8 p.m.
 Eastern Time, Monday through Friday.
 An Interactive Voice Response System is available 24 hours a day, seven days a week.